uvarc/mitosisanalyzer/README.md

 ### Dask

-By default, MitosisAnalyzer is executing pipeline tasks on a single computer/node in *local concurrent mode* mode.
+By default, MitosisAnalyzer is executing pipeline tasks on a single computer/node in *local concurrent mode*.
 For large processing workloads that involve very large or many image files, you may choose to distribute tasks via [Dask](https://www.dask.org/) using the `-e/--executor` flag, see above.
 By default, a local Dask cluster is spun up with the specified number of processes, each process with a single thread.
 The `--processes` and `--threads` options override these defaults and set the number of workers (processess) and threads per worker process.
 The local Dask Cluster is torn down after the analysis run is finished.

-However, you may connect execution of the MitosisAnalyzer pipeline to an existing cluster, using the `--cluster` command line argument, see above.
+Alternatively, you may connect execution of the MitosisAnalyzer pipeline to an existing Dask cluster, using the `--address` command line argument, see above.
 The existing Dask cluster may run locally or on a different host, assuming that host can be reached from your execution environment.

 When using the `-e dask` option, images are read as delayed Dask arrays, meaning that IO operations occur only for the image chunks needed at the specific computational step.
-This a large component contributing to the pipeline's scalability.
+This a key aspect contributing to the pipeline's scalability.

 **Additonal environment variables:**

 *DASK_CHUNK_DIMS*

 By default image data are read as `ZYX` chunks, meaning that a single flocal plane is read to memory at a time.
 This offers maximal potential to scale out to distribute the large datasets but can impact overall performance.
-For relatively small image files, you likely get better performance by defining a different strategy to chunk the data.
+For relatively small image files, you will likely get better performance by defining a different strategy to chunk the data.
 For example, if your dataset has a single focal plane (Z=1), the timeseries analysis will likely perform faster using `TYX` chunking.

 You can set the chunking strategy via environment variable like so:
 ```